This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-There are several different varieties of carbon black and they have different pigment codes.
+There are several different varieties of carbon black, and they have different pigment codes.
 Unfortunately there is some confusion between the pigment codes and names, specifically between PBk6 and PBk7.
 Both are amorphous carbon, however they have somewhat different sources.
-PBk6 is often labeled Lamp Black in oils, and PBk7 is sometimes called furnace black or just Carbon Black, though both pigments are carbon blacks.
+PBk6 is often labeled Lamp Black in oils, and PBk7 is sometimes called Furnace Black or just Carbon Black, though both pigments are carbon blacks.

 Carbon blacks can be made by burning certain materials in a specialized environment.
 There are slight differences in the pigment behavior depending on the origin of the material used to make the carbon black.
 This also applies to PBk8, Vine Black, and PBk9, Ivory Black, which are also carbon blacks.